1871 French legislative election

-Legislative elections were held in France on 8 February 1871 to elect the first legislature of the French Third Republic, the unicameral National Assembly.
+Legislative elections were held in France on 8 February 1871 to elect the first legislature of the Third French Republic, the unicameral National Assembly.
 The elections were held during a situation of crisis in the country, as following the Franco-Prussian War, 43 departments were occupied by Prussian forces.
 As a result, all public meetings were outlawed and Paris was the only city where an election campaign took place.

 The electoral law allowed candidates to run in more than one seat at a time.
 As a result, several candidates were elected in more than one seat, with Adolphe Thiers elected in 86 constituencies.
-A series of by-elections were subsequently held on 2 July to elect representatives for the 114 vacant seats.
+By-elections were subsequently held on 2 July to elect representatives for the 114 vacant seats.

-This election saw the victory of monarchists (Legitimists and Orleanists), favourable to peace with the German Empire, with a large majority.
+The elections saw the victory of monarchists (Legitimists and Orleanists), who were favourable to a restoration of the monarchy and peace with the German Empire, with the two groups winning a large majority.